-As a warning to start with, you can’t just buy any random lampshade for a lamp and hope for the best!
+As a warning, you can’t just buy any random lampshade for a lamp and hope for the best!
 It requires a carefully considered process to make sure that your new lampshade is the best fit for the light and the room.

 There are a number of things to consider when buying a new lampshade: